-Hot Springs Health is a Critical Access Hospital (CAH) that is currently under new construction of the patient care areas.
-The new 16 bed facility will include 2 delivery suites, 2 ORs and endoscopy suite, and a 6 bed emergency room.
+Hot Springs Health is a Critical Access Hospital (CAH) that completed construction of the patient care areas.
+The new 16 bed facility includes 2 delivery suites, 2 ORs and endoscopy suite, and a 6 bed emergency room.
 Our hospital features highly modern medical equipment including a new 1.5 Tesla MRI, 64 slice CT scanner, new ultrasound machine, digital mammography, and a new nuclear medicine machine.
 A large reason for our success is the fact that the hospital board has always been very progressive and collaborates well with the medical community.

-Currently, the EHRs in use are Cerner in the hospital and EClinical Works in the clinics.
+Currently, we use Cerner in both the hospital and clinic.
 Outpatient services include chemotherapy, transfusions, wound care, pain management, cardiac stress tests and many outpatient surgeries.
 We have two Nurse Anesthetists who provide outstanding care including OB epidurals, airway management, conscious sedation, and difficult vascular access.

 The clinics in Thermopolis, Basin, Shoshoni, Riverton and Worland are all Rural Health Clinics staffed by our providers who also serve nursing home residents in the same communities as well.
 We also have new outpatient clinics in Riverton and Shoshoni.

 To be the Best and most sought after Rural Training Track in the United States

 Graduates of the University of Wyoming Rural Training Track in Thermopolis will become highly skilled rural physicians

 “Thank you for your interest in the Thermopolis RTT.
 We are an innovative, new program located in a truly rural/frontier environment set to immerse and train residents in a full spectrum family medicine experience.
 We will to educate and train residents to become highly skilled family physicians who are be able to meet the needs and improve the health of the communities that they will serve.